 Click here for more information about the spiritual challenges of divorce.

-The following guidelines apply as a general rule.
+The following guidelines apply as a general rule and at the discretion of the pastor.
 If you are a divorced Catholic you should talk with a pastor or pastoral minister about your specific circumstances.

 Catholics who are separated or divorced but not remarried are members in good standing of the Catholic church.
 They are free to participate fully in the life of the Catholic faith community.
-So is a Catholic who is divorced, has obtained a Decree of Invalidity (an "annulment"), and has validly remarried in the Church.
+So is a Catholic who is divorced, has obtained a Decree of Invalidity (an "annulment") and has validly remarried in the Church, or a Catholic whose previous spouse has died.

 • have a Catholic funeral and be buried in a Catholic cemetery.

-• have your children baptized and enroll them in a Catholic school or religious education program.
+• have their children baptized and enrolled in a Catholic school, religious education or Sacramental

 A Decree of Invalidity is the official name for what Catholics in the past commonly called an “annulment.”